mihaidusmanu/SmilkNel-rest-tutorial/README.md

 In order to create the `.war`, you can execute: `mvn package`.
 You'll find `SmilkNel-rest.war` in the `target/` folder.
 All it's left to do is to copy the `.war` in the `webapps/` folder of Tomcat and you should be good to go.

-To start the Web Service you can simply execute the `./startup.sh` from the `bin` folder of Tomcat.
+To start the Web Service you can simply execute `source init/tomcat-init.sh` and afterwards `./startup.sh` from the `bin` folder of Tomcat.
 The log is available at `logs/catalina.out` (you can followed it "interactively" by using `tail -f` for instace).

+The script `tomcat-init.sh` should work out-of-the-box for Debian-based Linux distros.
+You might need to modify `CATALINA_HOME` with the path to your `webapps/` folder and `JRE_HOME` to your jre installation folder.

 # Using the Web Service